aquinzi/quinzi-blog/_raw/posts/guide_pelican-nikola.md

 If you have posts or pages translations you must pay attention: Nikola handles the translations differently from Pelican.
 While in Pelican you only set the same slug or title in the posts, and have different file names (I think); Nikola relies on the file names.

-The easiness of this depends on your setup, but you must end up with something like: ``nicefile.md`` for the post in default language, and ``nicefile.md.es`` (for spanish content) for the translated file.
+The easiness of this depends on your setup, but you must end up with something like: ``nicefile.md`` for the post in default language, and ``nicefile.md.es`` (spanish content) for the translated file.

 The cool thing of this is that you don't have to duplicate the meta tags.
 For example, you just create the "tags" meta key in the default language but don't specify it in the translated one.
-So when you update, you do only in the "master" file and the "child" just copies it.
+So when you update, you do only in the "master" or "parent" file and the "child" just copies it.

 If you don't feel like having duplicated metadata between files, and after you renamed and converted them, you can run [this python script](https://gist.github.com/eikiu/8377186) to delete them.
 Remember this is optional (or at least it didn't break my setup).